LiquidAI-project/supervisor-rust-port/README.md

 Rust version of the existing wasmiot supervisor (found in https://github.com/LiquidAI-project/wasmiot-supervisor)

-Currently in development, doesnt yet fulfill the full functionality of the supervisor.
+Currently in development.
+All functionality has been added, but remains untested.

 ## How to run